JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/anthropic.md

 - Paste your API Key

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, open the Command Palette and search for `CodeGPT: Remove API KEY`.
-Or you can select `⋮` button, and click on `Remove Connection`
+If you want to remove your API Key from CodeGPT, select `⋮` button, and click on `Remove Connection`
 :::

 ### Claude Models available in Code GPT